 CBSE Class 12 Board Exam 2021: From Education Minister

-“A discover of at the least 15 days might be given earlier than the beginning of the examinations,” the board had stated whereas asserting the postponement.
-Additionally Learn – CBSE Class 12 Board Exam 2021 Newest Replace: Education Minister Nishank More likely to Take Last Resolution on Might 17.
-Learn Particulars
+“A discover of no less than 15 days can be given earlier than the beginning of the examinations,” the board had stated whereas saying the postponement.
+Additionally Learn – Will CBSE Announce Determination on Class 12 Board Exams Immediately?
+This is All You Must Know

 Why authorities just isn’t cancelling board exams #cancelclass12thboardexams2021#cancelboardexam #modiji_cancel12thboards @DrRPNishank pic.twitter.com/ozsFywzWsK